prakharjadaun/DSA/README.md

 - Given an array A[] and a number x, check for pair in A[] with sum as x
 - Minimum delete operations to make all elements of array same.
 - Minimum operations to make all elements equal in array.
+- Maximum distance between two occurrences of same element in array